Kiliaen van Rensselaer (merchant): Director of the Dutch West India Company

-The Dutch West India Company was the largest trafficker in the Atlantic slave trade.

 Van Rensselaer was one of the first subscribers to the West India Company.
 As with the other subscribers, he contributed 6000 guilders to be a member of one of its chambers.
 Having paid his way, he was welcomed to the Chamber of Amsterdam, one of five Chambers of the West India Company, each located in a principal Dutch city.
 The Chamber of Amsterdam was the largest with twenty members, mainly due to the city's population, and represented four ninths of the management of the West India Company.

 Due to the practical limitations of meetings with 74 members on a regular basis (the total number of members from the five Chambers), the Charter called for a board of directors comprising nineteen members of the five Chambers.
 Van Rensselaer was chosen a member of this College of XIX, as it was called.
 It is said that care was exercised in the selection of the directors of each chamber, and only men of wealth and the highest known integrity were eligible for the trust.
 Van Rensselaer was apparently known as an unusually clear-headed man and an able and practical merchant who did not limit himself to his own branch of trade.
 These qualities presumably garnered the trust needed to be elected to the College of XIX.

 In its role supporting colonization of New Netherland, the West India Company had an executive board of nine members from the College of XIX to manage the concerns of their colony.
 Van Rensselaer was also a member of this group.
 In the early career of the Company, he was one of its mainstays, placing several of his vessels at its disposal and twice advancing money to save its credit.
 His name is conspicuously identified with all its measures of policy, including the original settlement of Manhattan Island, New Amsterdam.